Southwest Airlines Co. (NYSE:LUV) Shares Sold by Gateway Investment Advisers LLC

-Gateway Investment Advisers LLC lessened its stake in Southwest Airlines Co.
-(NYSE:LUV) by 10.2% in the 1st quarter, Holdings Channel.com reports.
-The firm owned 3,994 shares of the airline’s stock after selling 454 shares during the period.
-Gateway Investment Advisers LLC’s holdings in Southwest Airlines were worth $244,000 at the end of the most recent reporting period.
+Gateway Investment Advisers LLC lowered its position in Southwest Airlines Co.
+(NYSE:LUV) by 10.2% during the 1st quarter, Holdings Channel.com reports.
+The firm owned 3,994 shares of the airline’s stock after selling 454 shares during the quarter.
+Gateway Investment Advisers LLC’s holdings in Southwest Airlines were worth $244,000 as of its most recent filing with the Securities and Exchange Commission.

-Other large investors also recently bought and sold shares of the company.
-Alliancebernstein L.P. grew its position in Southwest Airlines by 230.4% in the fourth quarter.
-Alliancebernstein L.P. now owns 4,240,120 shares of the airline’s stock worth $197,632,000 after acquiring an additional 2,956,645 shares during the period.
-Norges Bank purchased a new position in shares of Southwest Airlines during the fourth quarter worth about $100,394,000.
-U S Global Investors Inc. grew its holdings in shares of Southwest Airlines by 44.5% during the fourth quarter.
-U S Global Investors Inc. now owns 6,368,571 shares of the airline’s stock worth $296,839,000 after buying an additional 1,960,778 shares during the last quarter.
-Renaissance Technologies LLC boosted its holdings in Southwest Airlines by 1,101.5% in the 4th quarter.
-Renaissance Technologies LLC now owns 1,583,280 shares of the airline’s stock valued at $73,797,000 after purchasing an additional 1,451,500 shares in the last quarter.
-Finally, Ardevora Asset Management LLP purchased a new stake in Southwest Airlines in the 4th quarter valued at approximately $52,390,000.
-74.00% of the stock is owned by hedge funds and other institutional investors.
+Several other large investors have also recently made changes to their positions in LUV.
+Alliancebernstein L.P. increased its stake in shares of Southwest Airlines by 230.4% in the fourth quarter.
+Alliancebernstein L.P. now owns 4,240,120 shares of the airline’s stock valued at $197,632,000 after purchasing an additional 2,956,645 shares during the period.
+Norges Bank bought a new position in shares of Southwest Airlines in the fourth quarter valued at approximately $100,394,000.
+U S Global Investors Inc. boosted its holdings in shares of Southwest Airlines by 44.5% in the fourth quarter.
+U S Global Investors Inc. now owns 6,368,571 shares of the airline’s stock valued at $296,839,000 after acquiring an additional 1,960,778 shares in the last quarter.
+Renaissance Technologies LLC boosted its holdings in shares of Southwest Airlines by 1,101.5% in the fourth quarter.
+Renaissance Technologies LLC now owns 1,583,280 shares of the airline’s stock valued at $73,797,000 after acquiring an additional 1,451,500 shares in the last quarter.
+Finally, Ardevora Asset Management LLP bought a new stake in Southwest Airlines during the fourth quarter worth approximately $52,390,000.
+Institutional investors own 74.00% of the company’s stock.

-LUV has been the subject of a number of research reports.
-JPMorgan Chase & Co. raised shares of Southwest Airlines from an “underweight” rating to a “neutral” rating and upped their price target for the stock from $44.00 to $66.00 in a research report on Tuesday.
-Credit Suisse Group upped their target price on shares of Southwest Airlines from $51.00 to $62.00 and gave the company an “outperform” rating in a research note on Friday, January 29th.
-Morgan Stanley raised their price target on shares of Southwest Airlines from $59.00 to $80.00 and gave the company an “overweight” rating in a research note on Tuesday, April 13th.
-The Goldman Sachs Group raised their price target on shares of Southwest Airlines from $47.00 to $69.00 and gave the company a “buy” rating in a research note on Tuesday, March 16th.
-Finally, Argus upgraded shares of Southwest Airlines from a “hold” rating to a “buy” rating and set a $68.00 price objective for the company in a report on Monday, March 29th.
-Three research analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company’s stock.
-Southwest Airlines has a consensus rating of “Buy” and an average price target of $59.24.
+Southwest Airlines (NYSE:LUV) last released its quarterly earnings results on Wednesday, January 27th.
+The airline reported ($1.29) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($1.68) by $0.39.
+The business had revenue of $2.01 billion during the quarter, compared to the consensus estimate of $2.11 billion.
+Southwest Airlines had a negative return on equity of 22.65% and a negative net margin of 12.94%.
+The business’s quarterly revenue was down 64.9% compared to the same quarter last year.
+During the same period in the previous year, the company posted $1.16 EPS.
+On average, equities analysts predict that Southwest Airlines Co. will post -6.54 earnings per share for the current fiscal year.

-Southwest Airlines (NYSE:LUV) last issued its earnings results on Wednesday, January 27th.
-The airline reported ($1.29) earnings per share (EPS) for the quarter, topping the consensus estimate of ($1.68) by $0.39.
-The firm had revenue of $2.01 billion for the quarter, compared to analysts’ expectations of $2.11 billion.
-Southwest Airlines had a negative net margin of 12.94% and a negative return on equity of 22.65%.
-The business’s revenue was down 64.9% on a year-over-year basis.
-During the same quarter last year, the business earned $1.16 earnings per share.
-As a group, equities research analysts anticipate that Southwest Airlines Co. will post -6.54 EPS for the current year.
+LUV has been the subject of several research analyst reports.
+Barclays upped their price target on shares of Southwest Airlines from $51.00 to $64.00 in a research report on Thursday, April 15th.
+Deutsche Bank Aktiengesellschaft upgraded shares of Southwest Airlines from a “hold” rating to a “buy” rating and set a $64.00 target price on the stock in a research note on Monday, March 1st.
+Morgan Stanley raised their target price on shares of Southwest Airlines from $59.00 to $80.00 and gave the company an “overweight” rating in a research note on Tuesday, April 13th.
+Citigroup raised their price target on shares of Southwest Airlines from $40.00 to $50.00 in a research report on Tuesday, January 19th.
+Finally, JPMorgan Chase & Co. upgraded shares of Southwest Airlines from an “underweight” rating to a “neutral” rating and raised their price target for the stock from $44.00 to $66.00 in a research report on Tuesday.
+Three equities research analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company’s stock.
+The company has a consensus rating of “Buy” and a consensus target price of $59.24.

-In other Southwest Airlines news, President Thomas M. Nealon sold 3,800 shares of the business’s stock in a transaction dated Tuesday, February 23rd.
+In other news, President Thomas M. Nealon sold 3,800 shares of the business’s stock in a transaction that occurred on Tuesday, February 23rd.
 The stock was sold at an average price of $56.45, for a total transaction of $214,510.00.
-Following the completion of the sale, the president now directly owns 156,154 shares in the company, valued at approximately $8,814,893.30.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, COO De Ven Michael G. Van sold 32,522 shares of Southwest Airlines stock in a transaction dated Tuesday, February 23rd.
-The shares were sold at an average price of $56.06, for a total value of $1,823,183.32.
-Following the transaction, the chief operating officer now directly owns 262,319 shares in the company, valued at $14,705,603.14.
+Following the transaction, the president now owns 156,154 shares of the company’s stock, valued at approximately $8,814,893.30.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, CFO Tammy Romo sold 3,296 shares of the business’s stock in a transaction that occurred on Thursday, February 25th.
+The shares were sold at an average price of $58.18, for a total value of $191,761.28.
+Following the transaction, the chief financial officer now directly owns 166,474 shares in the company, valued at approximately $9,685,457.32.
 The disclosure for this sale can be found here.
-Insiders sold a total of 56,418 shares of company stock valued at $3,225,340 over the last quarter.
-0.28% of the stock is owned by corporate insiders.
+Over the last 90 days, insiders have sold 56,418 shares of company stock valued at $3,225,340.
+Corporate insiders own 0.28% of the company’s stock.

 About Southwest Airlines